 Allow extra time as there is a steady tidal flow from the east (red arrow).

 Counter that tidal flow by approaching from further to the east (black arrow).

-Gently 'drift down' and then tuck inside the pole (marked $\mathbf{E}$ ) easily.
+Gently 'drift down' and then tuck inside the pole (marked E) easily.

 On the pole is a white rope.
 Attach this to the cleat on your starboard stern side, and tie off, as close to the pole as you can.
 Stop your engine.

-If there is a boat at the east pole, kill time.
-Be ready to tie on as soon as the other boat is hauled.
+If there is another boat at the east pole, kill time and be ready to tie onto the pole as soon as the other boat is hauled.